This post contains affiliate links.

 Is Gorgonzola the same as blue cheese?
 Or is there any difference between gorgonzola and blue cheese?
-We’re getting to the bottom of it, answering how each are made, how they taste, and when to use each of these funky cheeses!
+We’re getting to the bottom of it, answering how each is made, how they taste, and when to use each of these funky cheeses!

 Origins